 The most ridiculous thing about the notion that it’s selfish to have long hair, is that it means anyone who doesn’t specifically grow out their hair to donate it is selfish.
 So people with short hair are selfish too.
 Basically, every person who hasn’t donated hair is selfish.

 And, you know, the fact that wigs don’t cure diseases.
 And that there’s no shortage of wigs.
-In fact, Locks of Love gets so many donations that they don’t use most of them, and sometimes sell the surplus hair to wigmakers.posted almost 2 years ago
+In fact, Locks of Love gets so many donations that they don’t use most of them, and sometimes sell the surplus hair to wigmakers.posted over 5 years ago

 Aw, don’t apologize for donating your hair!
 That’s really nice.
 I’m not against it, I just think it’s dumb when people say that it’s selfish to have long hair.
 Like you said, it’s no one’s business to tell you what to do with your own hair.